rdouglascox/logic_lectures/source/09_trees_for_PL.md

 ---

-- our initial assumption was mistaken. the proposition is not satsfiable!
+- our initial assumption was mistaken. the proposition is not satisfiable!
 - this method looks like a good one for refuting the initial assumption of satisfiability
 - if we reach a contradiction on a path, we can reject that path
 - if we reach a contradiction on all paths, we know the proposition isn't satisfiable